-This small (usually less than 2 feet or 55 cm in length) sleek-looking fish is related to larger sharks and rays.
-Catsharks get their name from the way their eyes glow when a light is shown on them – like a cat’s eyes.
+This is a small (usually less than 2 feet or 55 cm in length) sleek-looking fish.
+Catsharks get their name from the way their eyes glow when reflecting light – like a cat’s eyes.
 They usually have a black or brown dorsal area, with lighter coloration on the underside of the body.
-The females are oviparous, meaning they lay egg cases and the young develop inside.
+Like many other sharks, the females are oviparous, meaning they lay egg cases and the young develop inside.
 The young swim out of the egg case after about two years.

-Range & Habitat
+Range and Habitat

 common on the outer continental shelf and upper continental slope at depths from 295 to 4100 feet (90 to 1,250 m).
-The catshark is regularly caught by bottom trawlers but not utilized at all in the fishing industry.
+The catshark is regularly caught by bottom trawlers but not utilized in the fishing industry.